History of the Kurdistan Workers' Party: Origin

-The PKK's origins can be traced back to 1974, when Abdullah Öcalan and a small group of leftist students from Dev-Genç ("Revolutionary Youth") decided to develop a Kurdish-based left wing organization.
-The members of this new small organization actively participated in different branches of Dev-Genç.
-In 1971, Öcalan joined the underground movements trying to overthrow the government system, which he saw as oppressive and fascist, while he was a student at the Ankara University Political Sciences Faculty. Öcalan was also sympathetic with the People's Liberation Party of Turkey (THKO).
-As a result of the military coup of 1971, many militants of the revolutionary left were deprived of a public appearance, movements like the People’s Liberation Army of Turkey (THKO) or the Communist Party of Turkey/Marxist-Leninist (TKP-ML) were cracked down upon and forbidden.
-Following, several of the resting political actors of the Turkish left organized away from the public in University dorms or in meetings in shared apartments.
+The PKK's origins can be traced back to 1974, when Abdullah Öcalan ("Apo") and a small group of leftist students from the Revolutionary Youth Federation of Turkey (Dev-Genç) decided to develop a Kurdish-based left-wing organization.
+The members of this new, small organization actively participated in different branches of Dev-Genç.
+In 1971, Öcalan joined the underground movements trying to overthrow the government system, which he saw as oppressive and fascist, while he was a student at the Ankara University Political Sciences Faculty. Öcalan was also sympathetic with the People's Liberation Party of Turkey (THKO)., As a result of the military coup of 1971, many militants of the revolutionary had to go underground; movements like the People's Liberation Army of Turkey (THKO) or the Communist Party of Turkey/Marxist–Leninist (TKP-ML) were cracked down upon and forbidden.
+After this, several of the political actors of the Turkish left organized away from the public in university dorms or in meetings in shared apartments.
 In 1972-1973 the organization's core ideological group was made up largely of students led by Abdullah Öcalan ("Apo") in Ankara who made themselves known as the Kurdistan Revolutionaries.
 The new group focused on the oppressed Kurdish population of Turkish Kurdistan in a capitalist world. Öcalan used the social networks that he developed during this period to become a leader.
-Like "Dev-Genç", Apocus was a splinter organization.
+Like Dev-Genç, Apocus was a splinter organization.

 What made Apocus, later PKK, different was that it decided to move its activities from Ankara, the capital city of Turkey, to Turkish Kurdistan, near the Syria-Turkey border.
 Unlike most Kurdish political parties, which adopted a rather conservative outlook and were organized around tribal leaders and structures, Apocus had a fierce stance, strong convictions, and a disciplined but decentralized organization which contributed to a steady rise and growing effectiveness Much of the early development was inspired by the rise of decolonization movements and their potential to be adapted to the Kurdish question.